Sunikka/clich-client/README.md

 - Some basic functionality implemented:
   - Messages of the connected clients are rendered into the UI

-## Working on (Core functionalities):
+## What I plan working on next (Core functionalities):
-  - Refactoring the code and returning functionality after moving to multirepo architecture.
+  - Make the register button functional in the login screen (the backend endpoint is already implemented)
+  - Contacts/Friends system
+  - Chat rooms

 ## Tech stack:
-- Go for frontend and backend
+- Both frontend and backend are written in go
 - Charmbracelet/bubbletea CLI frontend
 - Websockets + Protobuf communication (Protobuf to be implemented)